aziz-eu/A-Basic-Protfolio/README.md

-# cv
+#A Basic Protfolio
-cv only using html.
-1st assignment of the web dev coures.
+My Protfolio only using html.